hemidactylus/pyschroedinger/README.md

 # pyschroedinger

+A game of __pong__ where the ball is not a classical particle, rather a quantum-mechanical wavefunction.

-A playground to learn something about numerical integration of the Schroedinger equation
+A playground to learn something about numerical integration of the Schroedinger equation.

+## To Do

+Rewriting the keyqueue business

+A proper messaging system for on-screen

+State machine to handle game

 ## Get it running